ProVen VCTs – hero (1)

 Performance and dividends

-Whilst the ProVen VCTs have a good longer-term performance track record, driven primarily by profitable exits, recent performance has proved more challenging with write-downs to key portfolio holdings (Plum Guide, Papier, Fnatic, Thread, Zoovu).
+Whilst the ProVen VCTs have a good longer-term track record, driven primarily by profitable exits, recent performance has been more subdued.

-The VCTs target an annual dividend yield of approximately 5% of Net Asset Value, variable and not guaranteed.
-Over the five years to June 2023, the VCTs have delivered a cumulative dividend yield of 55.2% (PVN) and 30.4% (PGI), based on the average monthly NAV of each VCT over the period – dividends are variable and not guaranteed.
+The VCTs target an annual dividend yield of approximately 5% of NAV, variable and not guaranteed.
+Over the five years to June 2025, the VCTs have delivered a cumulative dividend yield of 28.3% (PVN) and 29.8% (PGI), based on the starting NAV of each VCT over the period – dividends are variable and not guaranteed.

 NAV and cumulative dividends per share over five years (p)

 Source: Morningstar.
+Performance figures are calculated net of fees, on a NAV to NAV basis.
 Past performance is no guide to the future.
 Dividends are variable and not guaranteed.
-The bar chart shows Net Asset Value and cumulative dividends per share for the period 31/12/2017-30/06/2023.
+The bar chart shows net asset value and cumulative dividends per share for the period 31/12/2019 - 30/06/2025.

 Dividend payments in the calendar year

 Source: Beringea.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.
-Dividends paid per calendar year to 30/06/2023.
-The figure for 2018 (PVN) includes an exceptional special dividend, paid following exits from Chargemaster and Watchfinder.
+Dividends paid per calendar year to 30/06/2025.

 PVN PGI